khivi/programming-languages/README.md

 * Assume data is too large to fit into memory at same time
 * There are 2 files
    * data/test.txt is successful test
    * data/err.txt is a error test.
-The data is larger.
-(The full file should not be read to indicate the data is invalid. aka lazy)
+The data is larger. **NOTE**: The full file should not be read to indicate the data is invalid. aka lazy)
 * Each file has:
    * Header line of format NUMBER=\d+ for number of collections in file.
    * Note collections and results can span multiple lines.